How does this medication work? What will it do for me?

 The dose of this birth control pill is one tablet daily at the same time each day.
 Each pack contains 84 active (blue-green) tablets and 7 low-dose estrogen (yellow) tablets.
 Take 1 active tablet daily for 84 days, then take 1 low-dose estrogen tablet daily for 7 days, and then begin the next pack to start the 91-day cycle again.

 Talk with your doctor about the best time to start this medication.
 The first day of your menstrual period (bleeding) is known as Day 1.
 You should start taking your active tablets on the first Sunday after your period starts.
 If your period starts on a Sunday, take the first active tablet that day.
-Continue taking the active tablets for 84 consecutive days, then take 7 days of the white inactive tablets.
+Continue taking the active tablets for 84 consecutive days, then take 7 days of the yellow inactive tablets.
 You should have menstrual bleeding during the first 7 days after you have finished the active tablets.